Experiencing Science Practices through Research to Inspire Teaching (ESPRIT)

 A signing ceremony to recognize and celebrate our latest ESPRIT Scholarship recipients was held Tuesday, November 6th.

 Link to the ESPRIT summer research application.
-We are currently accepting applications for Summer 2019.
+We are currently accepting applications for Summer 2019 through April 19th.
 Applicants do not need to have previous research experience in order to apply.